thanos-io/thanos/CONTRIBUTING.md

 If you have authored an unsigned commit, you can update it using ``git commit --amend --signoff``.
 If you've pushed your changes to GitHub already you'll need to force push your branch after this with ``git push -f``.

+**PR Changes**

-1. Keep PRs as small as possible.
+Keep PRs as small as possible.
 For each of your PRs, you create a new branch based on the latest master.
 Chain them if needed (base one PR on other PRs).
 You can read more details about the workflow from [here](https://gist.github.com/Chaser324/ce0505fbed06b947d962).

 ```console